inueni/django-subadmin/README.md

 ### Caveats

-In order to properly support unique field validation (see #7), `SubAdmin` will inject a small mixin into the form.
+In order to properly support unique field validation (see Issue #7), `SubAdmin` will inject a small mixin into the form.
 This is done in the `get_form` method and if you override this method in your own classes, make sure to call `super()` or `perp_subadmin_form()` directly.
 See `subadmin` source code for more details.

 Also, the injected mixin `SubAdminFormMixin` overrides `validate_unique` on the form.
-If your custom form overrides this method as well, have a look at `subadmin` source code for ways in which it differs from stock `ModelForm` implementation.
+If your custom form overrides this method as well, have a look at `subadmin` source code for ways in which it differs from stock `ModelForm` implementation and adjust your code as neccesarry.

 ### Screenshots